mja65/Emu68-Imager/docs/amigautilities.md

 ## Documentation

-This will launch iBrowse with the documentation saved on the SD card (you don't have to be online to view it).
+This will launch IBrowse with the documentation saved on the SD card (you don't have to be online to view it).
 Full documentation is available on your Amiga.

 ---

 # Programs

-In addition of Pistorm tools we also installed a few essential and useful programs for you.
+In addition of PiStorm tools we also installed a few essential and useful programs for you.

 ## Roadshow (demo) ##

-We are using the Roadshow TCP/IP stack since it is the only still maintaned TCP/IP stack for amiga.
+We are using the Roadshow TCP/IP stack since it is the only still maintaned TCP/IP stack for Amiga.
 It is a commercial product but we were allowed to distribute the demo version with the tool.
-It is restricted to 15 minutes online time, after which you have to reboot the amiga.
+It is restricted to 15 minutes online time, after which you have to reboot the Amiga.
 Please consider buying the unrestricted version from the author.
 More info in [Programs Used by the Tool](included.html#included-with-the-emu68-imager-tool)

 ## Directory Opus 4

 This is one of the more commonly used  file commander tools on the Amiga.
-It is the daddy of all double-panel browsers and Amiga installation cannot be without one.
+It is the daddy of all double-panel browsers and Amiga installations should not be without it.
 We have also provided additional functionality like archive extraction for you so you are all set up and good to go.

 ## IBrowse (demo)

-Demo version if the web browser for amiga.
-It is essential that you have it, if you use it a lot you are encouraged to buy the full version.
+Demo version if the web browser for Amiga.
+It is essential that you have it, and if you use it a lot you are encouraged to buy the full version.
 Documentation included with the installation uses IBrowse for display.
 You should be able to navigate Aminet without any problems now.

 ## SnoopDOS

-Utility that lets you see what amiga is doing.
+Utility that lets you see what Amiga is doing.
 Essential to debug problems and find out what your system is missing.

 ## HippoPlayer